What is Dental Bonding?

-- Simple — Bonding is done in-office, usually in one visit.
+- Simple — The treatment is done in-office, usually in one visit.
 It’s simple, quick, and requires no downtime.

-- No anesthesia — Bonding only requires having the bonding material applied to your tooth.
-If you are not having any other treatments done, you can have it applied without needing any sort of freezing gel or anesthesia.
+- No anesthesia — Teeth bonding only requires having the bonding material applied to your tooth.
+If you are not having any other treatments done, you can get the treatment without the need for freezing gel or anesthesia.

 Bonded teeth should be cared for exactly as you would your other teeth with regular brushing, flossing, and cleanings and check-ups.
 The one difference, however, is that you need to avoid eating sticky or very hard foods, as they can break or crack the bonds.

 How Long Does Dental Bonding Last on Front Teeth?